 STUDENT ACCESSIBILITY SERVICES

-SAS provides support and advocacy for students with disabilities, such as hearing, injury-related, learning, mental health, medical, physical, visual or temporary disabilities.
-We act as a liaison between students, faculty, staff and service agencies.
+Student Accessibility Services provides support and advocacy for students with disabilities, such as: Hearing, injury-related, learning, mental health, medical, physical, visual or temporary disabilities.
+Student Accessibility Services acts as a liaison between students, faculty, staff and service agencies.

 PGME Student Affairs & Wellness Office